 When it comes to updating multiple listings on Shopify with the same inventory source, Skubana can update all of them simultaneously and in real-time as inventory changes, minimizing any inventory management mistakes.

-NOMAD offered 2 SKUs with high levels of aged inventory for $0 as long as customers provided a donation to fund reforestation in the Amazon.
+NOMAD offered two SKUs with high levels of aged inventory for $0, as long as customers provided a donation to fund reforestation in the Amazon.

-Here are some quick results from the successful campaign:
+Here are some quick results from this successful campaign: